 Brrrrr!
 Our Idaho winter has been extra chilly this year!

-During winter there are a few important precautions for pet owners to ensure our pets are stay safe.
-First, don't leave your pets outside in the cold for long periods of time.
+During winter, there are a few important precautions for pet owners to ensure our pets stay safe.
+First, don’t leave your pets outside in the cold for long periods of time.
 When you add Idaho’s infamous wind chill factor to our already cold temperatures, it can quickly become bitterly cold; adequate shelter is a necessity for pets.

 Did you know It is possible for pets to get frostbite on their ears, paws, or tail?
 This is a very serious medical situation, if you notice ice crystals on your pets extremities, bring your pet inside immediately and seek veterinary care.